STUDIO POLICIES

 how do you handle national holidays and vacations?

 Here is a link to my Studio Holiday Schedule.
-This document lists dates that I will be on holiday, many of which coincide with the school district’s planned breaks.
-Please note that lessons taking place during these planned holidays or on national holidays.
+This document lists my planned holidays and breaks.
 These planned holidays are built into the fee structure and lessons falling during this time are not eligible for rescheduling.

 what is your policy if I need to leave the studio?